Superhuski/FUGU-ARDUINO-MPPT-FIRMWARE/README.md

 ## Changelog:

+* adding information to debugg the MPPT Algorithm
 * set ADS1115 as default parameter (ADS1115 is actually cheaper now and easier to buy than ADS1015) NOTE: Change the values if you are using ADS1015
 * added support for latest blynk (you need to create your own widgets in blynk console)
 * added reconnect function for wifi and blynk when device gets offline